-The Cherry Shrimp is one of the most popular invertebrate around.
+The Cherry Shrimp is one of the most popular invertebrates around.

 Native to Taiwan they come in various shades of red and are in fact graded (more on this later).

-Its vibrant color, and ease to keep, makes it very popular in particular for beginner aquarists.
+Its vibrant color, and ease to keep, make it very popular in particular for beginner aquarists.

 Free eBook: Grab your Cherry Shrimp guide now and learn all there is to know about caring for these invertebrates.

 |Minimum Tank Size:||5 Gallons|

 The Cherry Shrimp (Neocaridina heteropoda), also known as Red Cherry Shrimp or RCS, is a dwarf freshwater shrimp native to Taiwan.